Glorious Goodwood betting offer: over £200 in free bets up for grabs this week

 Gambling can be an enjoyable and exciting form of entertainment, but it can also be a serious risk if not done responsibly.
 It is important to understand the risks associated with gambling and to take steps to minimise them.
 You can always call the National Gambling Helpline on 0808 8020 133 or visit www.gamstop.co.uk if you need extra help or advice.

-To discover more horse racing betting offers and free bets for both new and existing clients, make sure to explore the promotions provided by other top Betfairs in the UK and Ireland:
+To discover more horse racing betting offers and free bets for both new and existing clients, make sure to explore the promotions provided by other top bookmakers in the UK and Ireland:

 Commercial notice: This article contains affiliate links.
 Offers are handpicked and come from operators that our experts have first-hand experience of.
 Opening an account via one of these links will earn revenue for the Racing Post, which will be used to continue producing our award-winning coverage of horseracing.